wldt/mqtt-physical-adapter-java/README.md

 - **Incoming and Outgoing Topic Handling:** MqttPhysicalAdapter facilitates the handling of incoming and outgoing topics, crucial for communication between the physical assets and the MQTT broker.
 The library includes dedicated classes for defining and managing topics, allowing users to efficiently subscribe to incoming data and publish outgoing messages.
 - **Adapter for Physical Asset Integration:** At the core of the library is a robust adapter designed specifically for integrating with various physical assets.
 This adapter streamlines the process of connecting and interacting with physical devices, ensuring a smooth and standardized approach to managing asset-related data.

+In the WLDT library, Physical Adapters has the responsibility to generate and publish the ``PhysicalAssetDescription`` (PAD) to describe the capabilities and the characteristics of our object allowing the Shadowing Function to decide how to digitalize its physical counterpart.

+**In the `MqttPhysicalAdapter` the generation of the PAD is automatically and internally executed by the adapter itself accordingly to the adapter configuration in terms of MQTT topics and their mapping with DT's properties, events and actions.**

 Prerequisites:

 - **External MQTT Broker:** The MqttPhysicalAdapter library requires an external MQTT broker for optimal functionality.